 Payment Card Industry Programmable Voice workflows

-Customers are required to enable PCI Mode in their Twilio Voice settings in the Console per account for Programmable Voice workflows subject to PCI.
+Customers are required to enable PCI Mode in their Twilio Voice settings per account for Programmable Voice workflows subject to PCI.
+Enable PCI Mode from the Voice general settings page in Twilio Console or the legacy Console.
 Enabling PCI Mode on your Account redacts sensitive payment details captured using Twilio Programmable Voice and <Pay>.

 If you enable recording as part of your PCI Mode voice workflows, any PCI Voice Recordings captured in that particular account, will be retained for one (1) year from creation, by default.
 If you want to retain Voice Recordings longer than one (1) year, you must download them using the API or Console before the one-year retention period expires.
 Voice Recordings will be deleted automatically and permanently on the one-year anniversary of creation.
 Voice recordings that are deleted using the REST API will be permanently deleted and there will be no recovery.